juliusza/suspend-peripherals-service/README.md

 * I'll run a timer to re-open the COM3 port in case the USB relay board gets unpluged
 * Then also we want to turn power on when service starts and turn it off upon service shutdown
 * I havent done C# since university 10 years ago, please don't hate me
-* You can't just run service.
+* Can't just run service to debug.
 It needs to be installed and managed via Window services thingie
 * Success!
+Now just need a proper enclosure to house the PCB and connect 220V power strip to the relays.